 - Influence best practice development in particular changes related to primary care, public health, home health and education.

-- Influence health and social policy, taking into consideration the social determinants of health.
+- Influence health and social policy.

-- Build capacity in community health nurses.
+- Build capacity and leadership in community health nurses (CHNs).

-- Strengthen the profile of CHNs and articulate the significance of their practice.
+- Strengthen the profile of CHNs and articulate the significance of their practice

 - Promote, engage and maximize membership in CHNIG.

 - Maximize nursing student involvement in community health nursing and CHNIG.

 Past President – Susan Tam